 Rob Norman, Senior Advisor, GroupM

-Google and Facebook have spent millions of dollars on news services and offered publishers access to their vast audiences.
+Google, Facebook and Twitter have spent millions of dollars on news services and offered publishers access to their vast audiences.
 Each has taken a different approach but tensions with the industry remain.
 What is needed for relations to improve?
-Are the platforms doing enough to support journalism?
-Can a “Netflix of news” ever get off the ground?
+Are the platforms doing enough to clamp down on fake news and support journalism?
+Can local news be revitalised with digital, and whose responsibility is this?
+Can a “Netflix of News” ever get off the ground?

 - Hear insights from owners/editors of traditional media on how they are dealing with digital disruption